 American Saddlebred History and Origins

 The Saddlebred is a true American breed, and it first originated in the 1700s.
-American colonists crossed Thoroughbreds with the Narragansett Pacer to develop this breed, and the resulting horses became highly popular.
-During the Civil War, Saddlebreds were the mount of choice for many generals, including Ulysses S. Grant, Stonewall Jackson, Robert E. Lee, and William Sherman.
+American colonists crossed Thoroughbreds with the Narragansett Pacer to develop this breed, and the resulting horses became highly popular—they even were the mount of choice for many generals during the Civil War.

 But serving as a military mount was far from the Saddlebred’s only calling.
 The breed worked on plantations during the 1800s, and eventually breeders started crossing the horses with Morgans and Thoroughbreds, which added refinement to the breed.